The Woodland School District Board of Directors

 Sarah was raised in Woodland and graduated from Woodland’s schools.
 Following graduation, she earned her Bachelor’s Degree in nursing from Linfield College, worked as an RN for eight years, and is currently staying home to raise her young children.

-She and her husband, Dan, have three children including a son who currently attends Woodland Public Schools.
+She and her husband, Dan, have three children including two sons who currently attend Woodland Public Schools.
 Sarah loves the Woodland community and cares deeply about the education her children receive in Woodland schools.

 “As our community grows in size and diversity, I look forward to seeking solutions to meet the needs of all the children in our community.”

 Janice was raised in Woodland and attended Woodland schools.
-After graduating, she focused her attention to the banking field.
-Janice has now lived in Woodland for more than two decades.
-She and her husband currently have four children who have attended or are currently attending Woodland's schools.
+After graduating Woodland High School, she focused her attentions on raising a family and working to the banking field.
+Currently she is the owner and operator of a local business.
+Janice and her husband currently have four children who have all graduated from Woodland's schools.

 "As a parent and member of the community, I remain very interested in our children's education in our fast-growing School District."